Mark Tyler’s “Why”

 PAG is built on the trust of our customers, and our team members are an important part of our successful, growing business that is committed to customer service.
 We’ve built our legacy on our ability to respond and deliver the highest quality.

 At PAG, employees get the exchange of talent, experiences, and resources of multiple companies all while working for one.
-With 20 Repair Stations, and over 850,000-square-feet of sales and service facilities in the United States, Canada, Australia, Singapore, and Brazil – PAG’s 24 locations and customer-focused business model serve aviation customers through Supply Chain and Inventory Supported Maintenance, Repair and Overhaul (ISMRO®) services.
+With 24 Repair Stations, and over 1.2-million-square-feet of sales and service facilities in the United States, Canada, Australia, Singapore, and Brazil – PAG’s 26 locations and customer-focused business model serve aviation customers through Supply Chain and Inventory Supported Maintenance, Repair and Overhaul (ISMRO®) services.
 PAG is one of only 11 companies, outside of OEMs, to collectively hold all FAA certifications.

 News & Resources